astreum/whitepaper/README.md

 ### A Next Generation Blockchain for Apps, Storage and Compute that's Decentralized, Secure and Sustainable.

+## Introduction

+A new accounts based blockchain with storage and compute protocols is presented in this paper.
+A motivation for such a blockchain is to build a better crypto experience with standards and price mechanisms.

+We built this project as a blockchain for the benefit of achieving trustless consensus.
+Additional we benefit from the use of cryptography with permissionless access and great security for users.
+This empowers anyone in the world with uncensored access to use and benefit from the blockchain.

+The blockchain primarily works by keeping track of all the accounts and details such as the balance, number of transactions and storage.

+Astreuos aims to be a competitive and viable layer1 platform for advanced web3 services by offering a combined value, storage and compute on a single blockchain priced in a single currency.

 ## Contents

-1. Why?
+1. Accounts
+2. Blocks
+3. Transactions
-2. About
+2. Nova Consensus
 3. Vision
 4. Future
 5. Open

-### Why?

-#### Blockchain
-trustless consensus

-#### Cryptography
-permissionless access and security

-#### Another blockchain

-To build a better crypto experience by providing solid standards for tokens, oracles, governance and insurance.

-Currency stability through price and cost mechanisms.

-Viable backbone to web3 services by offering combined value, storage and compute on a single blockchain priced in a single currency.

-### About
+### Accounts

-Astreuos is an accounts based blockchain with scripting capabilities and protocols for distributed file and distributed compute.

-The blockchain works by keeping track of all the accounts and details such as the balance, number of transactions and storage.

 `Accounts State`